 Giants' Jaylin Davis: Not starting Friday

-Davis is not in the lineup Friday against the Dodgers, Maria I. Guardado of MLB.com reports.
+Davis (wrist) isn't in the starting lineup for Friday's game against the Marlins, Alex Pavlovic of NBC Sports Bay Area reports.

-Davis started two games in a row after getting his first career callup Wednesday, going 1-for-6 with a walk.
-Austin Slater starts in right field Friday.
+Davis was forced to leave Thursday's game against Pittsburgh due to a left wrist contusion, and he'll be held out Friday as a result of the injury.
+It's unclear if he'll be available to hit off the bench.

 More News